Maxwell Street: History

 Maxwell Street first appears on a Chicago map in 1847.
 It was named for Dr. Philip Maxwell.
 It was originally a wooden plank road that ran from the south branch of the Chicago River west to Blue Island Avenue.
 The earliest housing was built by and for Irish immigrants who were brought to Chicago to construct the first railroads.
 It continued to be a "gateway" neighborhood for immigrants and others, including Greeks, Bohemians, Russians, Germans, Italians, Poles, African Americans and Mexicans.

 Hull House, the largest and most famous of the 19th-century settlement houses, was established by Jane Addams here to help immigrants transition to their lives in Chicago.
 The Great Chicago Fire of 1871 started only a few blocks away, but it burned north and east, sparing Maxwell Street and the rest of the Near West Side.

 A few blocks north of Maxwell Street are the city's historic Greek and Italian communities.
 Taylor Street is Chicago's Little Italy, and one can still find Italian cuisine, including pastries and lemon ice.
 Pilsen, the neighborhood to the south, was originally Bohemian but became Mexican.

 The historic church is St. Francis of Assisi, which has evolved through the years with the surrounding community.
 It originally was German Catholic, then became Italian, and later Mexican, with almost all its masses conducted in Spanish.

 Beginning in the 1880s, Eastern European Jews became the dominant ethnic group in the neighborhood, which remained predominantly Jewish until the 1920s.
 This was the heyday of the open-air pushcart market the neighborhood is famous for.
+Crime and gangs were rampant at this time, with the Chicago Tribune in 1906 referring to the Maxwell Street area as "the crime center of the country".
+Other contemporary news reports refer to it as "Bloody Maxwell" and "the Wickedest Police District in the World."
+In 1888 Maxwell Street Police Station was opened to cope with the burgeoning crime problem.